tgsm/fourixtys/README.md

 # fourixtys
 A work-in-progress Nintendo 64 emulator.
-It does not boot any games yet.
+It does not boot many games yet.
 It does, however, pass some tests on [n64-systemtest](https://github.com/lemmy-64/n64-systemtest).

 ## Building (Linux)
 Install [CMake](https://cmake.org) if you haven't already.
 You'll also need [fmtlib](https://fmt.dev) and [SDL2](https://www.libsdl.org/).